Cookie Acceptance Needed

 Research interests: work-family, occupational health psychology, leadership, DE&I

-Tori is a sophomore at Auburn University from Peachtree City, Georgia, who is majoring in biomedical sciences and neurosciences on the pre-med track.
+Tori is a junior at Auburn University from Peachtree City, Georgia, who is majoring in biomedical sciences and neurosciences on the pre-med track.
 She hopes to continue her time in the LAM lab for several semesters!
 Tori is involved in many campus organizations including Alpha Epsilon Delta, Active Minds, Women in Science, and her social sorority, Kappa Alpha Theta.
 Fun fact: Tori used to drive a golfcart to school because her city was a golf community!

-Madeline is a junior majoring in Biomedical Sciences - Pre Medicine, with a minor in Business.
+Madeline is a senior majoring in Biomedical Sciences - Pre Medicine, with a minor in Business.
 She hopes to attend medical school upon graduation in order to become an anesthesiologist.
 She enjoys going to the beach, spending time with friends and family, and being a Young Life leader in Auburn!

-Faith is a junior majoring in psychology with an interest in neuroscience.
+Faith is a senior majoring in psychology with an interest in neuroscience.
 She hopes to attend graduate school in the future where she wishes to eventually obtain her Ph.D. and one day lead research in Alzheimer's.

 Why did you choose the SLLAC Lab?